nicklutsko/nicklutsko.github.io/_posts/2020-02-02-Historical-Warming-Climate-Sensitivity.md

 More speculatively, another reason comparing with the historical record favors low sensitivity models is that you have to get more things right for a high sensitivity model to match the historical record.

 To offset a large TCR, a model needs strong aerosol forcing to match the historical record.
 Not only that, but the aerosol forcing also has to have the right timing for the model to match the obs.
-Generally, we see aerosol forcing flattening out over the past few decades, and this flattening out has to happen at the right time for a high sensitivity model.
-Getting the timing of the aerosol forcing right is less important in a low sensitivity model:
+The aerosol forcing seems to have flattened out over the past few decades, and this flattening out has to happen at the right time for a high sensitivity model.
+Getting the correct timing for this flattening is less important in a low sensitivity model:

 <img src="http://nicklutsko.github.io/notes/images/aer_GHG_comp.png" alt="ten year trends" style="position:absolute; left:280px; width:300px;height:400px;" class="center">
 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />